By: Marilyn L. Davis

 Finding Safe Ways to Enjoy Music

-We have Lakewood Amphitheater in Atlanta, so we take cards and games to distract us and not have to focus on what others are doing on the blanket next to us.
+We have Lakewood Amphitheater in Atlanta, so we take cards and games to distract us and not focus on what others are doing on the blanket next to us.
 I learned to play Ono, Bridge, and Crazy Eights on the lawn.

 Am I Getting Boring in Recovery?

 One emotional issue of boredom is thinking that you are getting boring or afraid of becoming a bore to others.
 Think about it.
-You comment, “My life is boring in recovery.”
+Your comment, “My life is boring in recovery.”

 Well, who is dictating your life, but you?

-Yes, you have responsibilities to significant others, family, your spouse, children, jobs, treatment, or meetings.
+Yes, you have responsibilities to significant others, family, spouse, children, jobs, treatment, or meetings.
 Nevertheless, you have free time.
 You also have the resources to do something exciting in your recovery.
 Not all of your money is going to drugs, alcohol, or lifestyle.
 What are things that genuinely interest you?

 - Bungee jumping